Alliance of the Orders of Saint John of Jerusalem: Mutual recognition

 The four non-Catholic constituent orders of the Alliance also mutually recognise the Roman Catholic Sovereign Military Order of Malta (SMOM).
 SMOM is acknowledged as being the senior order, with the other Alliance members stemming from the same root.
 None of the five mutually-recognised orders accept the claims of any other organisation that calls itself an "Order of Saint John", (which SMOM, the Alliance Orders and others describe as "self-styled"), nor their claims to be successors of the medieval Order of Saint John, nor any right to use the name and symbols of that order.

 In 1975, the Alliance Orders, together with the Sovereign Military Order of Malta, established what is today known as the Committee on the Orders of Saint John, a collaborative body focused on protecting their shared heritage, including names and symbols.
 For many years the president of the Committee was Friedrich Wilhelm, Prince of Hohenzollern (1924–2010), and more recently Lt.
 Col. Peregrine Bertie, brother of the former Grand Master of SMOM, Fra' Andrew Bertie (1929–2008).
 He was succeeded by Fra' John T. Dunlap (2018–2024), until the latter was elected Grand Master of SMOM.
 The current president is Michael Grace.

 Current activity

 The French branch of the Johanniterorden was founded in 1960.
 It is active in France and Madagascar.
 It shelters relatives of hospital patients.

+Common Prayer

+The Alliance has a common prayer, approved at the annual meeting on 13 April 2024.